36 hour birth and I would do it all over again, thanks to Hypnobabies!

 At this point the contractions were becoming more difficult to talk through and I had to concentrate on my techniques.
 After getting breakfast we decided it was a good time for me to go to the hospital.

-On the drive to the hospital I listened to the Birth Day track.
+On the drive to the hospital I listened to the Easy First Stage track.
 I loved it!
 After I went through admissions I had to sit in triage until the doctor could check me out.
 During my stay there I made sure I told the nurse I was using Hypnobabies to birth naturally.
 She was happy to learn this and told me she would get me assigned to a nurse who was conducive to my birthing choice.
 The doctor on duty, whom I had never met and I soon discovered I didn’t like her personality or lack there of, came to check me and I was 5cm.
 She told me they were going to start me on an IV of fluids.
 I told her I would like to wait and she reluctantly agreed.
 Let me take this opportunity to say in my experience the doctor you have doesn’t matter, it is the nurses that add to your experience.

 I was then lead to my birthing room and introduced to the first of my awesome nurses.
 Much to my dismay she connected me to the monitor.
 I was not allowed off of the monitor unless my doctor oked it.
 My understanding was that it was hospital policy.
 The good thing is I could sit on my birthing ball the bad part was the baby was moving constantly making monitoring difficult.